kylon/LOLIcon/README.md

 by @dots_tb

+This is a fork of LOLIcon!
+See my repo for a full list of changes.

 A  small onscreen console that runs from the kernel level.
 So it probably won't crash games as many certain user plugins do.
 It also removes dependency of kuio.

 (Also some advice FOR DEVS, use ioPlus which allows you to use normal sceIo functions in user plugins <https://github.com/CelesteBlue-dev/PSVita-RE-tools/tree/master/ioPlus/ioPlus-0.1>).